tatami

 subdirectory - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's -I

 .
-The external dependencies listed in extern/CMakeLists.txt
+This also requires the external dependencies listed in extern/CMakeLists.txt

 Check out the reference documentation for more details on each function and class.